Chloeh24/prime-challenge/README.md

 - run tests with `npm run test`

 ## What I'm pleased with
-- Keeping the code simple and only building the functionality
+- Keeping the code simple and focusing on functionality
 - Breaking down each of the required functions into succinct maintainable code
 - Ensuring there were unit tests for each major function